Ahmed is an experienced tenant with a focus on criminal and regulatory law, undertaking both defence and prosecution work.

 Ahmed is also qualified to accept instructions under Direct Access.

 - Inner Temple Advocacy Prize, Finalist (2016)

-Instructed as a junior on a 9 handed, £7.5 million money laundering case.
+Instructed as a led junior on a 9 handed, £7.5 million money laundering case.
 Represented the Defendant first on the indictment who was alleged to have been the ringleader and mastermind behind the conspiracy.
 The case involved large amount of phone and financial data.
-After an 8 week trial the Defendant was acquitted.
-Led by Gulam Ahmed of 2 Kings Bench Walk.
+After an 8-week trial the Defendant was acquitted.

 Instructed as junior alone in a 6 handed conspiracy to supply class A county lines case.
 Appeared for the Defendant third on the indictment and alleged to have been the lieutenant in a conspiracy to supply drugs in Great Yarmouth.
-The case involved large amounts of phone evidence and cell site data lasting 6 weeks.
+The case involved over 130,000 pages of phone evidence and cell site data and lasted 8 weeks.

 R v I - Snaresbrook Crown Court - Possession with intent to supply Class A

 The Defendant was stopped by police and found to have over £500 worth of crack cocaine on him.
 Further searches revealed large amounts of cash and several phone which contained evidence of drug dealing.
 After a 4 day trial the jury returned a not guilty verdict in under an hour.